George E. Staples

-George E. Staples (born November 2, 1918, in Kanosh, Utah) was a veterinary researcher in animal nutrition and diarrheal treatment, and the author of three publications of the Cooperative Extension Service, North Dakota State University.
-This particular research contributed to the improvement of the livestock industry in the area from the early 1970s to mid-1980s.
+George Emmett Staples (November 2, 1918 – February 2, 1993) was an American veterinary researcher in animal nutrition and diarrheal treatment, and the author of three publications of the Cooperative Extension Service, North Dakota State University.
+His research contributed to the improvement of the livestock industry in the area from the early 1970s to mid-1980s.

-Early life
+Early life and education

-He was the great-grandson of English immigrant George Staples (1834–1890), the adopted Sioux who is widely credited for making south central Utah hospitable for settlers by befriending many tribes in the area, including Pahvant Ute Chief Kanosh, for whom the town was named.
-The wife of the original George Staples, Lauraette Rappleye Staples (1840-1916) had died less than two years before his birth, but had so trained the mid-wife who delivered him (and many of the others with medical training in the area) with folk remedies she had learned from the local Utes and numerous pioneer companies in crossing the plains which she and her mother had provided medical assistance a decade before arriving in Kanosh that the birth was uneventful even during the peak of the 1918 influenza pandemic.
+Staples was born in Kanosh, Utah, the son of Grant deVere Staples and Grace Evelyn Whitaker Staples.
+He attended Millard High School in the county seat of Fillmore, Utah, and Utah State Agricultural College.
+He left college early to serve as a missionary of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Florida and Georgia from 1939 to 1941.
+Staples joined the United States Navy shortly after the attack on Pearl Harbor in December 1941 and was assigned to the as communications officer until the end of the Pacific War.

-Staples growing up years were likewise unremarkable for any of his contemporaries growing up at the time—much farm work and local schooling in Kanosh and nearby Millard High School in the county seat of Fillmore, Utah.
-He attended Utah State Agricultural College at Logan, Utah, produced unremarkable grades, and left early to serve as a missionary of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Florida and Georgia from 1939 to 1941, arriving back home in late November of that year.
+After World War II, he graduated from Utah State Agricultural College with a B.S. in animal science, earned a master's degree from South Dakota State College of Agricultural & Mechanical Arts at Brookings, South Dakota, and completed doctoral studies in veterinary medicine at Colorado A&M at Ft.
+Collins, Colorado in 1954.